TradeForgeFR/Valhalla/README.md

 ## Contribution
 We welcome contributions from developers, designers, and traders!
 Here’s how you can help:
-- Report bugs and suggest features via [Issues](link-to-issues).
+- Report bugs and suggest features via [Issues](https://github.com/TradeForgeFR/Valhalla/issues).
 - Submit pull requests to improve the codebase.
 - Create and share plugins for the community.

-### Development Setup
-- Install the Avalonia UI development tools.
-- Follow our [Developer Guide](link-to-dev-guide) to set up your environment.

----

 ## Community and Support
 - Join our [Discord Server](link-to-discord) for real-time discussions.